Using Google Fonts in WordPress design and development

 Color contrast is also essential.
 As most designers know, readability is negatively impacted if the background and typeface colors do not have enough contrast.
 If a user has trouble reading your content, they are more inclined to bounce.
 This design practice is vital for keeping people on your WordPress site longer, as well.

 Many of the most popular themes available for WordPress already use a Google Font by default.
-If you’re not sure, just search for your theme’s default resources by name on the Google Font site.
+If you’re unsure, search for your theme’s default resources by name on the Google Font site.
 When your theme of choice does not default to a Google Font, or you decide you want to use something different, there are a couple of easy ways to add them.

 After you’ve picked out the best choice for your site on Google Fonts, click the link for “Select this Style,” which produces a right-hand sidebar with code options to embed on your WordPress site.